Agentic Much? Adoption of Coding Agents on GitHub: Methodology

 \subsection{Heuristics for Detecting Coding Agents}

 One significant challenge is the diversity of the ways the different agents work, as well as the sheer number of available agents \cite{agentminingpaper}.
 Some agents are integrated in IDEs, while others operate on the command line; some agents are very autonomous, primarily interacting via pull requests.
-We employ a multi–faceted approach to identify repositories that use software‑engineering (SE) agents such as Copilot, Claude, Codex, and others.
-The heuristics are grouped into four categories: